 Figure 9-788ee – EHT Operation element

 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

+The structure of the EHT Operation Information field is defined in Figure 9-xxxx (EHT Operation Information field format).